dwallach1/connect_four_gui/README.md

 # connect_four_gui

-Generates the GUI for the ConnectK game implementation
+Generates the GUI for the client-side executable of the the [ConnectK](https://github.com/eecs395rust/ConnectFour) game implementation

 Functionality of GUI:
 * **poll_server**: polls server continuously to check whether other player has made a move